adaltas/node-csv-docs/src/md/parse/options.md

   Treat all the characters after this one as a comment; one or multiple characters; disabled by default by defining an empty string `''`.
 * `delimiter` (string|Buffer)
   _Since early days_
-  Set the field delimiter.
-One or multiple character.
-Defaults to `","` (comma).
+  Set the field delimiter as one or multiple characters.
+It defaults to `,` (comma).
 * `escape` (string|Buffer)
   _Since early days_
-  Set the escape character; one character/byte only; only apply to quote and escape characters inside quoted fields; defaults to double quote.
+  Set the escape character as one character/byte only.
+It only applies to quote and escape characters inside quoted fields and it defaults to `"` (double quote).
 * `from` (number)
   _Since version 1.2.0_
   Start handling records from the requested number of records.
-One-based, to emit first record provide 1 (not 0)
+Count is 1-based, for example, provides `1` (and not `0`) to emit first record.
 * [`from_line`](/parse/options/from_line/) (number)
   _Since version 4.0.0_
   Start handling records from the requested line number.